microsoftgraph/msgraph-sample-android/Lab.md

         import com.microsoft.graph.requests.extensions.GraphServiceClient;
         import com.microsoft.graph.models.extensions.IGraphServiceClient;
         import com.microsoft.graph.http.IHttpRequest;
         ```

+    1. Update the `MSGraphServiceClientManager` class to implement the `IAuthenticationProvider` interface:

+        ```java
+        public class MSGraphServiceClientManager implements IAuthenticationProvider
+        ```

     1. Add the following members to implement the `MSGraphServiceClientManager` class.
 This is used to create a new instance of the **MicrosoftServiceClient** object using the access token required from Azure AD: